 Determining the role of hormones that differ between the sexes helps us to understand why lupus predominately affects females and why lupus is less common in children than adults.
 Advances in microarray technology have expanded analysis of gene expression in blood leukocytes, or white blood cells.
 This study improved our understanding of how puberty affects the functional state of these white blood cells, and the pathways whose function is altered as a child progresses through the orderly series or hormone production in puberty.

 An innovative approach for disease management for teens with lupus

 For teens with lupus, mastering disease self-management is a crucial process required to successfully transition to independent, adult care and to prevent worsening of disease severity.
-Dr. Scalzi, Pediatric Rheumatologist at Penn State Hershey Children’s Hospital and her team developed an 8 week Facebook based program that combined education, disease management and interpersonal support.
-The program, which published results in 2018 found that it was effective in increasing medication adherence and increasing feelings of empowerment, community and self-efficacy.
+Dr. Lisabeth W. Scalzi, Pediatric Rheumatologist at Penn State Hershey Children’s Hospital and her team developed an 8 week Facebook-based program that combined education, disease management and interpersonal support.
+They enrolled adolescents with lupus in the “Facing Lupus Together” Facebook site, while control SLE subjects only had access to the weekly educational modules.
+They examines measures of social media before and after the intervention, and again at 6 months after the completion of the intervention to test for sustainability of the hypothesized improvements.
+The program, which published results in 2018, found that it was effective in increasing medication adherence and increasing feelings of empowerment, community and self-efficacy.